shlokkokk/zerorisk-sentinel/concept-note.md

 ## 6. Security & Privacy Considerations

-- All primary analysis is performed locally in the browser
+- File and URL analysis is performed locally in the browser
 - APK analysis is handled via a controlled backend without execution
 - No permanent storage of scanned files or results
 - Temporary data is handled using session-based mechanisms